BayAreaMetro/DataViz/SpatialAnalysisMapping.md

 4. Ensure that web layer meets minimum documentation requirements for public content.
 See [detailed documentation requirements](https://mtcdrive.app.box.com/file/198481954367)
 5. Ensure that content is tagged appropriately.
 See [tag strategy](https://mtcdrive.app.box.com/file/198480762097)
 6. Share with public group(s) that best suites the content topic area(s).
 See [topic areas](https://mtcdrive.app.box.com/file/198481954367)

+### Separate this conversation to be specifically about Open Data Layers
 7. Share with Open Data Group (Any content shared with this group will be made available on MTC's Open Data Portal).
 See [MTC Open Data Layer Library](http://mtc.maps.arcgis.com/home/group.html?id=354e5d5c541c46a985891de9bfaa9703#overview) to see content already shared within the group.

 ### Web Maps